 The SSO Log-in Guide offers screenshots to help you navigate the account creation process.

-Current students and employees of Seattle Colleges are eligible to borrow with a current, valid picture ID, such as a student ID, passport, or driver's license.
+Current students and employees of Seattle Colleges are eligible to borrow with a current, valid state or government-issued ID, such as a student ID, passport, or driver's license.
+We do not issue library cards, eligible borrowers can show their ID and ctcLink number to circulation staff.

 Currently, overdue fines are temporarily suspended, however, overdue and damaged items are subject to a replacement cost.
 All items overdue beyond 7 days will result in a replacement cost (the cost to replace the item).
 The Library reserves the right to review this policy on a case-by-case basis, we understand each student's situation is different and the library will work with you to resolve any issues.